 We should serve no more than one or two small bite-sized pieces of pineapple to your guinea pig a day and no more than around twice a week.
 As we talked about above, obesity should not be common, those few times a week also need to be spaced out to no two consecutive days or chronological days in a row all this should take place and avoid the hazards to the little animals.

 How To Feed Pineapple To Your Guinea Pig Properly?

 Pineapple is nutritious, which is great, the not so great side of pineapple is its acidic nature and this means potential irritation for your Guinea pigs’ mouth and digestive tract means full stop in quantity addition, pineapple is relatively high in sugar which can also cause trouble for Guinea pigs if overeaten.
 Even if you are a guinea pig, you will ask for more.
 It’s important to stick with the program.
 The acid in pineapple can give your pet mouth sores if this fruit is consumed in excess and too much sugar can spell serious digestive issues as they have weak digestive tract as compared to other animals.
 Guinea pigs don’t have exciting diets in the wild, mainly they eat small leafy plants and grasses along with occasional fruits.
 Even though pineapple is a fantastic treat for your pet it shouldn’t be a major component of the diet.
 Now we shall talk about some more nutritious benefits for them that can be provided with fresh hay salad.
 Fresh water-clean water is essential for all life. rinse androphilia Guinea pigs water bottle at least once every day.
-Now let’s have a sight towards what should be the

 Alternatives To Pineapple For Guinea Pigs